SunLab-GMU/PatchDB/README.md

 To foster large-scale research on vulnerability mitigation and to enable a comparison of different detection approaches, we make our dataset ***PatchDB*** from our DSN21 paper publicly available.

 PatchDB is a large-scale security patch dataset that contains around 12K security patches and 24K non-security patches from the real world.
 You can find more details on the dataset in the paper *"[PatchDB: A Large-Scale Security Patch Dataset](http://mason.gmu.edu/~swang47/papers/dsn21_PatchDB.pdf)"*.
+You can also visit our [PatchDB official website](https://sunlab-gmu.github.io/PatchDB) for more information.

 ## Download Policy